It’s confession time.

 And what about podcasts for kids!?!

-Podcasts, (and audiobooks) are also a fantastic tool for kids.
+Podcasts, (and audiobooks) are also fantastic tools for kids.
 The drudgery of cleaning their bedrooms, taking out the trash, setting the table, and putting their clothes away becomes more tolerable with an enjoyable podcast to listen to.

 Here are some that we’ve listened to or that have been highly recommended: